rjm-16/BEM2041_EmpiricalProject/README.md

 This project is looking at the data on finishers of the marathon at the Olympic Games since 1896.
 This project consists of a Python script for scraping data about the Olympic Marathon from Wikipedia, an SQL script for processing the scraped data, and a Jupyter Notebook for data analysis and creating visualisations.
-The output of the Jupyter Notebook is stored in a directories named '/figures' and '/tables'.
+The outputs of the Jupyter Notebook is stored in directories named '/figures' and '/tables'.
 Finally, the project is uploaded to a GitHub repository, and a HackMD file is used to embed the plots in a blog post.